gaiyadev/note_api/README.md

 # Note APi
-is an api for desktop app built with electronjs to consume
+Is an api for desktop app built with electronjs to consume